top of page

 With Lord B’s prescient intervention, Luang Prabang became a key Buddhist centre.
 Even if you’re not remotely religious, it’s hard not to feel a deep aura soaking into you.
 Every shutter, stupa and hand scripted sign seems strategically placed to embody the soul and serenity of the place.

 I found myself taking endless photos of saffron robes draped significantly across verandas, paper lanterns glowing poignantly at dusk, shadows cast by expressively wonky roadside shrines and silhouettes of majestic chedi intermingled with palm trees.
 These and many other unassuming scenes spoke powerfully to me.
-I’m not fluent in Lao (other than a breezy ‘Sabaidee’), so I can’t relay exactly what they were saying, but it certainly felt profound.
+I’m not fluent in Lao (other than a breezy ‘Sabaidee’), so I can’t confirm exactly what they were saying, but it certainly felt profound.

 LP 1488.jpg